imbo/behat-api-extension/README.md

     """
 ```

-The extension will validate the JSON data before sending the request using this step, and if it's not valid an `InvalidArgumentException` exception will be thrown.
+The extension will validate the JSON data before sending the request using this step.
 If you want to send invalid JSON data to the server, you can do the following:

 ```gherkin
 Given the "Content-Type" request header is "application/json"